jdstrode/Weather-Data-Visualized-Website/WebVisualizations/README.md

 # Web Design Homework - Web Visualization Dashboard (Latitude)

+## Developer/Student Commentary:

+* Here is the link for the [Home Page](#https://jdstrode.github.io/Web-Design-Challenge/WebVisualizations/index) of the website we were to create and deploy as part of this assignment.

+* This assignment shows student/developer competancy in the following skills:

+1. HTML
+2. CSS
+3. Bootstrap
+4. Creating an HTML table utilizing Python/Pandas

+## --BELOW OUTLINED IS THE FULL ASSIGNMENT--

 ## Background

 Data is more powerful when we share it with others!
 Let's take what we've learned about HTML and CSS to create a dashboard showing off the analysis we've done.